JustLookAtNow/vscode-gitlab-mr/README.md

 * `gitlab-mr.accessToken`: Access token to use to connect to the Gitlab.com API.
 Create one by going to Profile Settings -> Access Tokens.
 * `gitlab-mr.accessTokens`: Access token to use to connect to Gitlab CE/EE APIs.
 Create one by going to Profile Settings -> Access Tokens.
+* `gitlab-mr.apiVersion`: Gitlab API version.
+Note, `v4` is the only supported API version, but this setting can be used as an escape hatch in case your Gitlab instance is still on `v3`.
 * `gitlab-mr.targetBranch`: Default target branch for MRs (defaults to `master`).
 * `gitlab-mr.targetRemote`: Default target remote for MRs (defaults to `origin`).
 * `gitlab-mr.autoOpenMr`: Automatically open a new MR in your browser.